Skip to main content

 About Us

-Our vision is to advance health and well-being equitably for all people and sustainably for our planet.
-We fulfill this vision by:
+Our mission is to advance health and well-being equitably for all people and sustainably for our planet.
+We fulfill this mission by:

 • Working with community members, organizations, and government partners to understand and address complex health and well-being challenges.